-When you create a VPC, you must specify a range of IPv4 addresses for the VPC in the form of a Classless Inter-Domain Routing (CIDR) block.
-Choose a CIDR block for your VPC: 172.30.0.0/16.
+When I create a VPC, I must specify a range of IPv4 addresses for the VPC in the form of a Classless Inter-Domain Routing (CIDR) block.
+I decided to choose a CIDR block for my VPC of 172.30.0.0/16.

-Now you will have to Create a public subnet with a CIDR block equivalent to a subset of the VPC CIDR range:
+Now I will have to Create a public subnet with a CIDR block equivalent to a subset of the VPC CIDR range:

 Choose a CIDR block for your public subnet like 172.30.11.0/24.